rewanthtammana/Damn-Vulnerable-Bank/README.md

 - [ ] Find a way to store database and mount it while using docker
 - [X] Dockerize environment

+## Building the Apk with Obfuscation

+- Go to Build options and select Generate Signed Bundled/Apk
+- Then select Apk as option and click next
+- Now we need a keystore to sign an apk
+- Create a new keystore and remember its password
+- After creating select that keystore and enter password
+- Now select Build variant as Realese and signature version as V2
+- Now we can build the apk successfully

 ## Authors

 Thanks to these amazing people